jugla/worldtidesinfocustom/README.md

 ==> the monitored location is either static, either given by GPS data (tracker)

-In static, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day
+WorldTidesInfo uses credit :

-The request per day per location uses 3 credits.
+- In static, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day (3 credits).
 NB: At init 5 credits.

-So for one location: 20000 credits will last ~18 years
+- In motion, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day (3 credits), or if the position has moved more than a user parameter defined in UI (the new position information are then request : 5 credits)

-Please refer to [https://www.worldtides.info/developer](https://www.worldtides.info/developer) for pricing (as few requests are done per month, prepaid seems to be the best deal).
+- Please refer to [https://www.worldtides.info/developer](https://www.worldtides.info/developer) for pricing (as few requests are done per month, prepaid seems to be the best deal).

-In motion, refresh rate (Scan Interval) is every 15minutes with refresh of data from server once a day (3 credits), or if the position has moved more than a user parameter defined in UI (the new position information are then request : 5 credits)
+  - As an example, in static, as the request per day per location uses 3 credits : for one location, 20000 credits will last ~18 years

 ## Installation
 Either use HACS (default), either manual